Deltares/dfm_tools/README.md

 Todo non-content
 --------
-- make links of header-references in README.md
 - request modplot.velovect() (curved vectors) to be added to matplotlib
 - request shapely>=1.7.0 op main channel instead of only at conda-forge? cartopy also recommends conda-forge, so would not make a huge difference yet
 - why does cartopy has to come from conda-forge?
 - add variable units to plots in test bench
 - update/delete cookiecutter text files (HISTORY is not up to date, remove including links in other files?)
-- add documentation in comments of functions
+- write documentation as comments and generate automatically? (at least add documentation as comments to functions)
 - create overview of scripts and functions, including future location of missing features
 - put testdata on deltares shared location?
 - put testdata and testoutput on github and create jupyter notebook instead of pptx?